chenyaomath/ReactLD.jl/README.md

 ## Quick Start

-The folder AB_C_V_large and AB_C_V_small contains code for simulation of particles following reaction A + B ⇌ C with Langevine Dynamics in a large/small domain
+The folder AB_C_V_large and AB_C_V_small contains code for simulation of particles following reaction A + B ⇌ C with Langevine Dynamics (LDs) in a large/small domain

-The folder AB_C_X_large and AB_C_X_small contains code for simulation of particles following reaction A + B ⇌ C with Brownian Dynamics in a large/small domain.
+The folder AB_C_X_large and AB_C_X_small contains code for simulation of particles following reaction A + B ⇌ C with Brownian Dynamics (BDs) in a large/small domain.

 You can repeat the simulation in each case by running the following command in your terminal: